dkpro/dkpro-similarity/pages/settinguptheresources.md

 The resource graphs can be downloaded here: Wiktionary and WordNet.

-After the download has finished, unzip the whole folder into $DKPRO_HOME/LexSemResources/<subdir>, where subdir is an arbitrary name for each resource, e.g. "wordnet".
+After the download has finished, unzip the whole folder into `$DKPRO_HOME/LexSemResources/<subdir>`, where subdir is an arbitrary name for each resource, e.g. "wordnet".

 Please note that these resources have been created on lemmatized texts.
 So please also lemmatize your input texts first, before passing them to the similarity measure.

-For these resources, you further need to create the folder $DKPRO_HOME/de.tudarmstadt.ukp.dkpro.lexsemresource.core.ResourceFactory.
-Copy the resources.xml here.
+For these resources, you further need to create the folder `$DKPRO_HOME/de.tudarmstadt.ukp.dkpro.lexsemresource.core.ResourceFactory`.
+Copy the `resources.xml` here.
 Then edit the XML file and set the absolute paths for the beans wordnet-en and wiktionary-en according to your system.

-For WordNet, please also edit the file wordnet_properties.xml in $DKPRO_HOME/LexSemResources/<wordnet>/.
+For WordNet, please also edit the file `wordnet_properties.xml` in `$DKPRO_HOME/LexSemResources/<wordnet>/`.
 Here, set the dictionary_path at the end of the file according to your system.

 ## Models for Lexical Substitution
 The lexical substitution system based on supervised word sense disambiguation (Biemann, 2012) automatically provides substitutions for a set of about 1,000 frequent English nouns with high precision.